Cocaethylene: Mixing Cocaine and Alcohol

 Effects of Cocaine and Alcohol Alone

-While cocaethylene (the substance formed by mixing cocaine and alcohol) can have serious and detrimental effects on the body and brain of drug and alcohol users.
-It is important to understand how each of these substances interact with the body on their own.
+While cocaethylene (the substance formed by mixing cocaine and alcohol) can have serious and detrimental effects on the body and brain of drug and alcohol users, it is important to understand how each of these substances interact with the body on their own.

 Effects of Alcohol